JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpBrush Classes.md

 ## <a name="getinterpolationcolorslgbrush"></a>GetInterpolationColors (CGpLinearGradientBrush)

-Gets the blend factors and their corresponding blend positions from a **LinearGradientBrush** object.
+Gets the colors currently set to be interpolated for this linear gradient brush and their corresponding blend positions.

 ```
 FUNCTION GetInterpolationColors (BYVAL presetColors AS ARGB PTR, _